 - Improves server-to-server sync processes.

-- Corrects a rare issue for Code42 environments with an on-premises master server that also started using Code42 cloud storage prior to version 3.4: archives in cold storage in the Code42 cloud destination are now properly purged.
+- Corrects a rare issue for Code42 environments with an on-premises authority server that also started using Code42 cloud storage prior to version 3.4: archives in cold storage in the Code42 cloud destination are now properly purged.